luszczewskakasia1/compute-benchmarks/README.md

 Ulls Benchmark is currently not released in binary form.

 ## Building
-To generate build files (VS solution, makefiles, etc.) run a build script suited for your OS (build.bat for Windows, build.sh for Linux).
-Beside running CMake it will also run the git command, which will download project's dependencies from external repositories.

 By default UllsBenchmark enables both OpenCL and LevelZero benchmarks.
 They can be disabled with commandline arguments to CMake.
 Example OpenCL-only build invocation:
 ```
     cmake .. -DTEST_L0=OFF -DTEST_OCL=ON